ssaavedraa/mjolnirCore/README.md

 ### Key Features

 - **Scalable Architecture**: Built with scalability in mind, MjolnirCore provides a solid foundation to handle growing demands and data volumes.
-- **Robust API Endpoints**: Includes a comprehensive set of API endpoints for managing users, products, and invoices, ensuring efficient data operations.
+- **Robust API Endpoints**: Includes a comprehensive set of API endpoints for managing users, products, companies, and teams, ensuring efficient data operations.
 - **Secure Management**: Offers secure storage and management of essential CMS components, maintaining data integrity and accessibility.

 **Dependencies**: Built on Go programming language and Gin web framework, leveraging their strengths in performance, concurrency, and web application development.